Newborn Babies: Getting Ready at Home

 Have your baby vaccinated.
 A

-baby who is fully immunized can reduce his or her risk for SIDS.
+baby who is fully immunized can reduce their risk for SIDS.

-Place your baby on his or her back for all sleeping
+Place your baby on their back for all sleeping until they

-until he or she is 1 year old.
-This can decrease the risk for SIDS, aspiration,
+are 1 year old.
+This can decrease the risk for SIDS, aspiration, and choking.

 Always talk with your baby’s healthcare provider before raising the head of the crib if your baby been diagnosed with GERD (gastroesophageal reflux or heartburn).